Guitar Aerobics by Troy Nelson Book Review

 - Gets straight to the point

-- Well structured program with clear progression of difficulty over time
+- Well structured program with a clear progression of difficulty over time

 - The daily workout can be completed within 10 minutes per day